ERIN SCHARFSTEIN

 Becoming an administrator is certainly an attainable career goal, but entering and succeeding in this field requires excellent organizational skills (e.g., your output must be organized, succinct and digestible) and honing attention to detail is the crux of everything.
 Revise, revise, and then revise again.
 Be over-prepared.
 Be open to feedback from trustworthy people.
 Allow your mentors that demonstrate integrity to contribute to you - this will also make you a great colleague to work with.

-My girls are in 3rd and 6th grade right now and are both confident that math is their strongest subject.
-But, research shows that girls lose confidence in STEM fields as we move through adolescence, which is the same time we realize just how much cultural currency our bodies hold in society.
-Targeting girls and underrepresented groups for STEM in the middle school years is a prime age.
-Meeting kids where they are in terms of interests and stimulating to encourage their interests in STEM topics from those points of interests could be a compelling intervention for middle schoolers.
+My girls are in 3rd and 6th grade right now and both are confident that math is their strongest subject.
+But, research shows that girls lose confidence in STEM fields as adolescence emerges, which is also the same time the cultural currency that female appearance holds in society becomes blatant.
+Targeting girls and underrepresented groups for STEM in the middle school years is a prime age to meet kids where they are in terms of interests and could serve as an intervention.

-Secondly, having people from underprivileged groups serving in positions of executive leadership is beneficial for growing leaders.
-People in entry level and middle level jobs are then able to see people who look like themselves in upper-level positions.
-This encourages aspiration and counteracts stereotypes of homogeneity among leadership.
+When the faces of leaders are homogeneous, this is a meaningful yet unspoken message.
+Breaking barriers becomes that much more of a psychological and material hurdle.
+If members of underserved groups hold executive positions, this means entry-level and mid-level staff see people who look like themselves in positions of power.
+This encourages greater aspirations and counteracts messages of exclusivity.
 When a diversity of faces are not represented among executives, that has repercussions and the possibility of breaking barriers becomes that much more of a psychological and material hurdle.